 Opening Hours & Getting There

-The reserve is now closed for the summer break.
-It will open again after summer on Sundays between 10am and 4pm.
+The reserve is open on Sundays between November and May from 10am to 4pm.
 Entrance to the reserve is free of charge.

 If you are new to birdwatching, volunteers are on hand to provide assistance and help you spot some of Simar’s special wildlife.
 Please note, the reserve is a no smoking area and no pets are allowed inside the reserve.